 What you need to make Caramel

 Once you try your hand at Homemade Caramel Sauce you will be amazed at how easy it is to make.
-So simple, and with a tiny ingredient list, you could make it every day if you wanted to.
+It is so simple and has a tiny ingredient list, and you could make it every day if you wanted to.

 Making caramel is a simple as boiling sugar and water together until the sugar browns.
-The real tricky part is bringing everything together in just the right time.
+The really tricky part is bringing everything together at just the right time.
 The best thing to know is that as soon as the sugar turns the color of honey, or even a little lighter, you want to remove it from the heat and add the butter.

 Whisk in the butter, add the cream, and season with salt, and it's DONE!
 Yes, that really is it.
 You let it cool, if you have the patience, and then it is ready for apple dipping.
 If you can't wait, pour it right over some ice cream and go to town!

 I like to add a really high level of salt, but taste it, after it cools, and adjust to your liking.
-If you like sweet, use less.
-But I enjoy a salted caramel and think the saltiness gives you more options for use.
+If you like sweets, use less.
+But I enjoy salted caramel and think the saltiness gives you more options for use.

 Things to remember when making Caramel Sauce